vatnz-dev/sops/docs/enroute/STH.md

 When QN TMA is offline, STH automatically inherits QN TMA's airspace.

-STH shall ensure that aircraft overflying the CH TMA are no lower than `FL190` without coordination.
+STH shall ensure that aircraft overflying the QN TMA are no lower than `FL190` without coordination.

 ### CH TMA